DavidHuynh04/CS151-PlayStation-Network-Account-Model/README.md

 • Created an Account Saver class, which works to convert the accounts in the Account Manager after the program is run, back into a JSON structure, so that it can be written back to the JSON file for future use.
 Logic is implemented, but I have not made it overwrite the JSON file yet, as the frontend/UI is not yet ready, so I was unable to  properly test it.

+• Issues:
+The frontend/UI was not complete so not all of the stuff I worked on could be tested.

 Jake Doxey: